The Data Dilemma: 11 Accounts Receivable KPIs For Your AR Team to Prioritize

 By determining how satisfied your customers are with their billing and payment experience, you can see if there are areas where you need to make improvements.

-While the metrics we’ve outlined above are some of the most common KPIs used by AR teams, there are of course others out there that a business might use to gauge performance.
+While the metrics we’ve outlined above are some of the most common accounts receivable KPIs used by AR teams, there are of course others out there that a business might use to gauge performance.

 For instance, while days sales outstanding is one of the primary metrics used to discuss AR performance (and the most favored by respondents of Versapay and SSON’s AR Pulse Check survey), it doesn’t work for every business.
 Commercial real estate (CRE) firms don’t make sales; they collect rent.
-For this reason, AR teams at CRE companies tend to report on different metrics.
+For this reason, AR teams at CRE companies tend to report on different KPIs for accounts receivable.

 Versapay combines powerful AR automation with a cloud-based collaborative network, allowing sellers and buyers to collaborate easily on any issue that might hold up payment.
 Interactive dashboards make it easy to view critical AR performance metrics at a glance, right when you log into the platform.